SomenMistri/intro_to_scRNA-seq/README.md

 4. Cluster cells based on expression data and derive the identity of the different cell types present
 5. Identify the expression pattern of specific gene(s) at the single cell level

-## To begin: Click on Class schedule
+## To begin: Click on the Class Schedule

 [Class Schedule](https://github.com/SomenMistri/intro_to_scRNA-seq/tree/main/schedule)